AbductiveLearning/ABLkit/docs/Examples/MNISTAdd.rst

 MNIST Addition
 ==============

-This notebook shows an implementation of `MNIST Addition <https://arxiv.org/abs/1805.10872>`__.
+Below shows an implementation of `MNIST
+Addition <https://arxiv.org/abs/1805.10872>`__.
 In this task, pairs of MNIST handwritten images and their sums are given, alongwith a domain knowledge base containing information on how to perform addition